-The Articles and Bylaws Committee is responsible for the creation and maintenance of the organization's Bylaws and prepares recommendations for changes in the Articles of Incorporation and/or Bylaws for consideration by the board.
-The committee is also responsible for preparing recommendations for changes to the Policy Governance Manual for consideration by the board.
+The Articles and Bylaws Committee is responsible for the creation and maintenance of the organization's Bylaws and prepares recommendations for changes in the Articles of Incorporation and/or Bylaws for consideration by the Board.

 The Articles and Bylaws Committee is composed of up to six, but no less than three, members of the AACSB Board of Directors.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the Committee should reflect AACSB's commitment to diversity and inclusion.
 Committee members may serve a maximum of three, one-year terms, which may run consecutively.
-One member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
-In addition, one member is designated as committee should reflect the absence of the committee chair.
+One member is designated as Committee Chair by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made).
+In addition, one member is designated as Committee Vice Chair who serves as Chair in the absence of the Committee Chair.

-- 1. The vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) appoints members to the Articles and Bylaws Committee no later than July 1 of the year of service. - 2.
-The Articles and Bylaws Committee reviews and updates the Articles of Incorporation and Bylaws and recommends changes to the board. - 3.
-One or more meetings of the Articles and Bylaws Committee may be scheduled during each fiscal year as needed to complete committee business.
-Meetings may be held in person or by means of video conferencing. - 4.
-The committee chair presides over meetings of the committee and is authorized to approve all guests to the meetings. - 5.
-A quorum requires two committee members in attendance, in person or by electronic means. - 6.
+- 1. The Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) appoints members to the Articles and Bylaws Committee no later than July 1 of the year of service. - 2.
+The Articles and Bylaws Committee reviews and updates the Articles of Incorporation and Bylaws and recommends changes to the Board. - 3.
+One or more meetings of the Articles and Bylaws Committee may be scheduled during each fiscal year as needed to complete Committee business.
+Meetings may be held in person or by means of audio and/or video conference or similar communications equipment whereby all persons participating in the meeting can hear each other. - 4.
+The Committee Chair presides over meetings of the Committee and is authorized to approve all guests to the meetings. - 5.
+A quorum requires two Committee members in attendance, in person or by electronic means. - 6.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.